 For all LRFR analyses, assess the FL120 with the applicable limit states and load factors provided in FDOT Table 6A.4.2.2-1.
 The FL120 is depicted in the Appendix to this Manual.
-The FL120 is present in all loaded lanes; do not mix the FL120 with other truck types.
-Excepting new box culverts, use a multiple presence factor of 1.00 for single-lane FL120 distribution, and multiple presence factors per LRFD 3.6.1.1.2 for multi-lane FL120 distribution.
+The FL120 is present in all loaded lanes; do not mix the FL120 with other trucks.
+For multilane distribution, use multiple presence factors per LRFD 3.6.1.1.2.
+For single-lane distribution, use a multiple presence factor of 1.00.